mxschll/query-validator/README.md

 - `LOKI_PASSWORD`
 - `LOKI_TAGS`

 ## Docker

 ### How to use this image

 #### Starting using minimal configuration

 Mount the directory with your test files into the container at `/app/queries`.
-Specify the `DB_UR` pointing to the host and database, and set `CRON_SCHEDUL` for periodic test runs.
+Specify the `DB_URL` pointing to the host and database, and set `CRON_SCHEDULE` for periodic test runs.

 ```bash
 docker run --detach --name my-query-validator \